chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 90-99 | Attack with power.
    00 | Take a completely unexpected action.

-### Major Plot Twist Oracle
+### Major Plot Twist Inspiration Table

-Use this oracle to introduce a narrative surprise or revelation.
+Use this inspiration table to introduce a narrative surprise or revelation.
 Most of these results have a negative implication, and can be used to resolve a match at a crucial moment in your story.
 In particular, this is an effective tool to leverage when you make a move with matched 10’s on the challenge dice.

   Roll|Outcome
 :----:|:------------